keranm/claudePulse/README.md

-# ClaudePulse
+# Claude Pulse

-ClaudePulse is a native macOS utility for monitoring your Claude Code usage limits in real time.
+Claude Pulse is a native macOS utility for monitoring your Claude Code usage limits in real time.

-Instead of checking terminals, logs, or dashboards, ClaudePulse gives you a fast visual snapshot of your remaining usage directly from your desktop.
+Instead of checking terminals, logs, or dashboards, Claude Pulse gives you a fast visual snapshot of your remaining usage directly from your desktop.

 Built with a focus on calm, minimal tooling for developers.